Orange Collective

 1. 01

-Rights-cleared provenance is becoming a procurement prerequisite.
-The NYT suit against OpenAI, the wave of publisher licensing deals (Stack Overflow, Reddit, Axel Springer), and the EU AI Act have collectively turned "where did this data come from" into a checkbox the buyer will ask before they sign.[3]
-[17] [18] [19] [8] Luel's bundle — consent evidence, chain-of-title, QA logs — is the artifact buyers need to clear that checkbox.
+Rights-cleared provenance is now law, not preference.
+Since August 2, 2025, GPAI providers serving the EU must publish training-data summaries on a mandatory Commission template and document copyright compliance.[33]
+Combined with the NYT suit against OpenAI and the wave of publisher licensing deals (Stack Overflow, Reddit, Axel Springer), "where did this data come from" is a checkbox the buyer must clear before they sign.[3]
+[17] [18] [19] [8] Luel's bundle — consent evidence, chain-of-title, QA logs — is the artifact that clears it.

 2. 02